aishani-goyal/WanderLust-Full-Stack-Project/README.md

 ## 🚀 **Deployment**

-The application is deployed on **Render**, and is connected to **MongoDB Atlas** for robust cloud-based database management.
+Deployment is temporarily paused for updates and improvements; a live demo will be available soon.

 ---

 ## ✍️ **Author**

-**@resmit-dholariya**
+**@aishani-goyal**

-This project reflects a strong grasp of full-stack development, including front-end UI design, back-end API creation, authentication systems, cloud services integration, and database management.
+This project highlights practical experience in full-stack development, including front-end UI design, back-end API creation, authentication systems, cloud services integration, and database management.
 WanderLust mimics the core functionalities of a modern vacation rental platform in a clean, responsive, and secure manner.

 ---